joshbranham/tcp-proxy/DESIGN.md

   AuthorizedGroups []string // maps to group value extracted from `cn` }

-// How many connections, per client, over a given time window. type RateLimitConfig struct {
+// Configuration for a token bucket rate limiting algorithm, applied to each client. type RateLimitConfig struct {
-  ConnectionCount int
-  Window          time.Duration
-}
+  Capactiy int // Capacity of the per-client bucket FillRate time.Duration // How often to add to the bucket, eg. '1 * time.Second' FillCount int // How many tokens to add to the bucket at the given FillRate, eg. 1 }
 ```

 ##### Timeouts

-The `Timeout` option in the `Configuration` struct denotes how long a proxied connection has before it will be closed by the server.
+The `Timeout` option in the `Configuration` struct denotes how long a proxied connection can be idle, before it will be closed
+by the server.

 ### Security Considerations